fabiospampinato/template-typescript-package/README.md

-# khaos-typescript-package
+# template-typescript-package

-A Khaos template for starting a new typescript package quickly.
+A template for starting a new typescript package quickly.

 ## Install

-Save the template locally with:
+Install the template locally with:

 ```
-$ khaos install fabiospampinato/khaos-typescript-package typescript-package
+$ template install fabiospampinato/template-typescript-package typescript-package
 ```

 ## Usage